Skip to content

 Hawija, a district in the northern governorate of Kirkuk, was particularly hard hit.
 Up to this day, its people continue to suffer.
 They have seen it all.
 Vertical and remote warfare from the air by an untouchable enemy and horizontal warfare by troops on the ground.
 The rise of violent extremism from Al Qaeda and a three-year siege by ISIL.
 Mass executions, kidnappings, and human shield tactics against an entire population during a brutal war of liberation.
 Two decades of war and extremism have turned this district in the north into one of the most violence-wracked parts of the country.

-Together with the province of Anbar, Hawija district was the last ISIL stronghold to surrender, in 2018.
-Almost five years down the line, the ‘enduring security’ that military operations of the coalition forces claimed to pursue, isn’t there.
+Together with the province of Anbar, Hawija district was the last ISIL stronghold to surrender in 2018.
+Almost five years later, the ‘enduring security’ that military operations of the coalition forces claimed to pursue isn’t there.
 Many houses and buildings are still inhabitable.
 Unexploded war remnants are all around.
 Roads in the wider area are stitched by a myriad of armed checkpoints of different militias and security forces.
 ISIL cells still operate in security vacuums and brutally target Iraqi forces and civilians.
 The effects of war still displace thousands of Hawija families.
 And thousands of persons are still missing.

 Destruction during the war